Terrorism financing: Suspicious activity

 It would be difficult to determine by such activity alone whether the particular act was related to terrorism or to organized crime.
 For this reason, these activities must be examined in context with other factors in order to determine a terrorism financing connection.
 Simple transactions can be found to be suspect and money laundering derived from terrorism will typically involve instances in which simple operations had been performed (retail foreign exchange operations, international transfer of funds) revealing links with other countries including FATF blacklisted countries.
 Some of the customers may have police records, particularly for trafficking in narcotics and weapons and may be linked with foreign terrorist groups.
 The funds may have moved through a state sponsor of terrorism or a country where there is a terrorism problem.
 A link with a Politically exposed person (PEP) may ultimately link up to a terrorism financing transaction.
 A charity may be a link in the transaction.
-Accounts (especially student) that only receive periodic deposits withdrawn via ATM over two months and are dormant at other periods could indicate that they are becoming active to prepare for an attack.
+Accounts (especially students) that only receive periodic deposits withdrawn via ATM over two months and are dormant at other periods could indicate that they are becoming active to prepare for an attack.